 For these reasons, the decision is individual, and recommendations often cannot be generalized to all women, even those with similar risk.

-Genetic screening tests are best done before conception.
-Traditionally, tests are offered to parents at risk of being asymptomatic carriers for certain common mendelian disorders (see Table: Genetic Screening for Some Ethnic Groups).
-Diagnostic tests for specific abnormalities are offered to parents when appropriate (see Table: Indications for Fetal Genetic Diagnostic Tests).
+Genetic screening tests for potential parents are best done before conception.
+Traditionally, tests are offered to parents at risk of being asymptomatic carriers for certain common mendelian disorders (see table Genetic Screening for Some Ethnic Groups).
+Diagnostic tests for specific abnormalities are offered to parents when appropriate (see table Indications for Fetal Genetic Diagnostic Tests).
 Because parent ethnicity is more complex and less well-defined than previously thought and because prenatal genetic testing is becoming much less expensive and quicker, some clinicians are starting to screen all potential (and expectant) parents, regardless of ethnicity (called universal carrier screening).
+Another approach is called expanded carrier screening.
+In this form of screening, a large number of genes—many more than those associated with specific ethnicities—are analyzed.
+Often, dozens of genes and disorders (some with more severe phenotypic consequences than others) are included (1).
 Consensus on which disorders should be tested for does not yet exist.
 Increasing the amount of testing and evaluation is expected to increase the complexity of pre-test counseling.

-Pregnant women should be offered screening using multiple maternal serum markers (α-fetoprotein, β-human chorionic gonadotropin [β-hCG], estriol, inhibin A—see Maternal serum screening for chromosomal abnormalities) to detect neural tube defects, Down syndrome (and other chromosomal abnormalities), and some other birth defects.
-This screening is done at 15 to 20 wk of pregnancy.
+After conception, pregnant women should be offered screening for fetal chromosome disorders using one of several methods.
+One method uses multiple maternal serum markers (alpha-fetoprotein, beta-human chorionic gonadotropin [beta-hCG], estriol, inhibin A) to detect neural tube defects, Down syndrome (and other chromosomal abnormalities), and some other birth defects.
+This screening is called analyte screening.
+It is done at 15 to 20 weeks of pregnancy.
+An increasingly popular method of screening for fetal Down syndrome, trisomy 18, and trisomy 13 is with analysis of cell-free DNA (cfDNA) in maternal plasma.
+Detection rates using this technology are higher than those with older methods.

-These tests are usually done via chorionic villus sampling, amniocentesis, or, rarely, percutaneous umbilical blood sampling.
+Fetal genetic diagnostic tests are usually done via chorionic villus sampling, amniocentesis, or, rarely, percutaneous umbilical blood sampling.
 They can detect all trisomies, many other chromosomal abnormalities, and several hundred mendelian abnormalities.
-Submicroscopic chromosomal abnormalities are missed by traditional karyotype testing and can be identified only by microarray technologies, such as array comparative genomic hybridization.
+Submicroscopic chromosomal abnormalities are missed by traditional karyotype testing and can be identified only by microarray technologies, such as array comparative genomic hybridization and single nucleotide polymorphism (SNP)-based arrays.

-Tests are usually recommended if risk of a fetal chromosomal abnormality is increased (see Table: Indications for Fetal Genetic Diagnostic Tests).
+Tests are usually recommended if risk of a fetal chromosomal abnormality is increased (see table Indications for Fetal Genetics).
 Fetal genetic diagnostic tests, unlike screening tests, are usually invasive and involve fetal risk.
 Thus, in the past, these tests were not routinely recommended for women without risk factors.
 However, because fetal genetic diagnostic tests are now more widely available and safety has improved, offering fetal genetic testing to all pregnant women, regardless of risk, is recommended.
-The role of array comparative genomic hybridization in prenatal testing is under study; it is most frequently used to evaluate fetuses with structural abnormalities.
+Array comparative genomic hybridization in prenatal testing is most frequently used to evaluate fetuses with structural abnormalities.
+Arrays detect numeric chromosome abnormalities (eg, trisomies) as well as unbalanced structural chromosome disorders, such as microdeletions.
+Studies have reported about 6% incidence of array abnormalities that would have been missed with traditional karyotyping in structurally abnormal fetuses.

 Genetic Screening for Some Ethnic Groups